 Health checks from your doctor can include:

-- Pap tests – you should have a Pap test every two years.
-This is an important screening test to pick up signs of irregularities that could lead to cervical cancer if not treated.
+- Cervical Screening Test (replaces the Pap test) – you should have a Cervical Screening Test every five years if you are aged from 25-74 years.
+This is an important screening test to pick up signs of human papillomavirus (HPV) and irregularities that could lead to cervical cancer if not treated.
 Cervical cancer is one of the most preventable cancers.

 Heart health checks for women